-Reproduction studies performed in rats and rabbits have revealed no evidence of harm to the fetus due to oritavancin at the highest concentrations administered, 30 mg/kg/day and 15 mg/kg/day, respectively.
-Those daily doses would be equivalent to a human dose of 300 mg, or 25% of the single clinical dose of 1200 mg.
+Reproduction studies performed in rats and rabbits have revealed no evidence of harm to the fetus due to oritavancin at the highest doses administered throughout organogenesis, 30 mg/kg/day (gestation days 6-17) and 15 mg/kg/day (gestation days 7-19), respectively.
+Those doses would be equivalent to a human dose of 300 mg, or 25% of the single clinical dose of 1200 mg.
 Higher doses were not evaluated in nonclinical developmental and reproductive toxicology studies.

-It is unknown whether oritavancin is excreted in human milk.
 Following a single intravenous infusion in lactating rats, radio-labeled [14C]-oritavancin was excreted in milk and absorbed by nursing pups.
-Caution should be exercised when ORBACTIV is administered to a nursing woman.

 Safety and effectiveness of ORBACTIV in pediatric patients (younger than 18 years of age) has not been studied.